Is travel only for the rich ?

 – Immanuel Kant

-My sociology experiment: on Monday morning I sat down in a cafe by the window with a cup of coffee.
+My sociology experiment: on Monday morning I sat down in a coffee shop by the window with a cup of coffee.
 I saw people rushing to work, racing to cross the street at red lights, fighting to get on and off the bus quickly, and run to the train.
 I, on the other hand, sat quietly and watched their pursuit.
 I realized that watching people is like watching ants.
 The system however, creates the conditions for living in such a way that a person does not even have time to think; and often not because he is too stupid but because he is too tired.

 ⇒ It’s best at home.
 Most people I have met not only love their safety zone, which is four walls and a roof.
 They love their computer, their bathtub, their refrigerator and their furniture.
 They won’t travel because they are homebodies who don’t like to leave home but sometimes they read about travelling.
 There is nothing wrong with that, but they also think that I must be incredibly rich because I have travelled so many countries, even though they themselves don’t want to do so.
 I understand that they confuse travelling with holidays in expensive hotels and that’s why they have no idea what they talk about.
 If they spent two months in a hot desert or crossed a rainforest and slept in a cave.
 If they found themselves in war zones or witnessed sudden revolutions, maybe then they would stop talking about travel for the rich.